meteinam/meteinam/README.md

 > Currently studying Computer Engineering at **Bilecik Seyh Edebali University** and Bussines at **Anadolu University** in Turkey.

 ## GOAL
-> My main goal is become a educated developer and make useful software projcets for people's daily life.
+> My main goal is become an educated developer and make useful software projcets for people's daily life.

 ## SKILLS
 - C